 - Ret-Gone: Dave, Linda and (almost) Marty in the photograph.

 - Retroactive Precognition: Marty has one when he first walks into Lou's, as he recognizes that the busboy is Goldie Wilson, who will be mayor in 30 years.
 Marty inadvertently blurts out "That's right, he's gonna be mayor!" when Goldie tries to give George a pep talk about standing up to Biff and "being someone", planting the idea in Goldie's mind.

 - Rewind, Replay, Repeat: "They found me...
 I don't know how, but they found me...
-Run for it Marty!" replayed by a Doc Brown who was told not to by Future Boy Marty.
+Run for it, Marty!" replayed by 1955 Doc Brown who was told not to by Future Boy Marty.

 - Riddle for the Ages: What does the DeLorean's stainless steel construction do to the flux dispersal?
-Doc was going to explain before he and Marty hurriedly moved to accommodate Einstein's arrival through time.
+Doc was going to explain before he and Marty hurriedly moved to avoid being hit by the DeLorean as it reappeared.

 - Right Place, Right Time, Wrong Reason: Marty finding that George is a peeping tom.

 - Ripped from the Phone Book: When Marty is looking up Doc Brown's house in the phonebook, he tears the page out for reference.

 - Rube Goldberg Device: The film begins inside Dr. Emmett Brown's Gadgeteer's House, where his alarm clock triggers a machine to automatically prepare breakfast for him and for his dog, Einstein.
 Since Doc hasn't been home for a few days, his kitchen is a mess of uneaten breakfasts.